ESSENTIALS OF DIAGNOSIS

 Drugs that inhibit potassium excretion: spironolactone, eplerenone, drospirenone, NSAIDs, ACE inhibitors, angiotensin II receptor blockers, triamterene, amiloride, trimethoprim, pentamidine, cyclosporine, tacrolimus

 The symptoms of hyperkalemia are a consequence of impaired neuromuscular transmission.
 The most serious manifestations are cardiac conduction abnormalities and neuromuscular manifestations, such as muscle weakness, which may be profound.
 This generally occurs with potassium concentrations above 7 mEq/L, though it can vary depending on the acuity in development of hyperkalemia.
 Hyperkalemic period paralysis is a rare genetic disorder characterized by episodes of painless muscle weakness precipitated by potassium ingestion, rest after heavy exercise, and cold exposure.
 Hyperkalemia additionally impairs urinary ammonium excretion and may lead to metabolic acidosis.

-Electrocardiography is an unreliable method for detecting hyperkalemia; clinical studies show poor correlation ...
+Electrocardiography is an unreliable method for detecting hyperkalemia; clinical studies show poor correlation between serum ...